dsorokin/aivika-distributed-test/README.md

 It is possible thanks to the fact that the distributed simulation model uses pseudo-random generators with the predefined seed.

-Finally, you can launch another simulation using the same Time Server and auxiliary nodes, i.e. the slave nodes, and running a new master node.
+Finally, you can launch another simulation by using the same Time Server and auxiliary nodes, i.e. the slave nodes, and running a new master node.
 The slave nodes should be shutdown explicitly, but they will behave like a service for each new simulation.

 [1]: http://www.aivikasoft.com/aivikasim/aivikasim-distributed  "aivikasim-distributed"
 [2]: http://docs.haskellstack.org/ "Stack"